Bartonville, Texas

 Bartonville is a town in Denton County, Texas, United States.
-The population was 1,725 at the 2020 census.
+Its population was 1,725 at the 2020 census.

 History

 Bartonville was originally part of the Chinn's Chapel settlement, but then it decided to change to a place that was established in 1853 by Elisha Chinn.
 Chinn's Chapel eventually became three small communities, with Bartonville being the lone remaining town.
 Bartonville was settled in 1878 and was named for T. Bent Barton.
-In 1886 a local post office was established, and by 1890 Bartonville had 25 residents, a general store, a gristmill, and a cotton gin, all owned by the Barton family.
-By 1896 Bartonville's population was estimated at 100 and the town had three general stores.
+In 1886, a local post office was established, and by 1890, Bartonville had 25 residents, a general store, a gristmill, and a cotton gin, all owned by the Barton family.
+By 1896, Bartonville's population was estimated at 100, and the town had three general stores.
 The post office was discontinued in 1906.
-Slow growth continued, and by 1930 Bartonville had a population of 300 and a business establishment.
+Slow growth continued, and by 1930, Bartonville had a population of 300 and a business establishment.

-In 1960, with cities such as Irving looking to expand northward, local residents feared annexation and Bartonville incorporated for the first time.
+In 1960, with cities such as Irving looking to expand northward, local residents feared annexation, so Bartonville incorporated for the first time.
 The town then included Double Oak and Copper Canyon, as well as present-day Bartonville.
 Once the fear of annexation subsided a few years later, Bartonville citizens voted for disincorporation.

 The present town of Bartonville was incorporated in 1973, and the town has continued to grow as part of the general development of the area north of Dallas/Fort Worth International Airport.
-Bartonville is adjacent to the master-planned Lantana residential development, which is currently not incorporated.
+It is adjacent to the master-planned Lantana residential development, which is currently not incorporated.

 Geography

-According to the United States Census Bureau, the town has a total area of 16.2 sqkm, of which 16.1 sqkm is land and 0.1 sqkm, or 0.83%, is water.
+According to the United States Census Bureau, the town has a total area of 16.2 sqkm, of which 0.1 sqkm, or 0.83%, is covered by water.